dennislee928/dennis-s-note-vault/ietls sprint/高強度 Task 1 句界 + peak+fall 模考 20 題.md

 Employment in manufacturing decreased from 32% to 18% between 1990 and 2010.
 mine-Employment in manufacturing fell from 32%  in 1990 to 18% in 2010.
-mine-Employment in manufacturing decreased by 14%, falling from 32%  in 1990 to 18% in 2010.
+mine-Employment in manufacturing dropped by 14%, falling from 32%  in 1990 to 18% in 2010.
 ### **11.**

 Desktop computer ownership was 70% in 2005 and 45% in 2020.